Close-up overhead shot of fresh chimichurri sauce in a glass jar with a vintage silver spoon, served alongside sliced grilled meat on a wooden board

 • Can I use dried herbs instead of fresh?

-• No. The charring technique only works on fresh herbs — dried herbs have no moisture and will simply burn rather than char in a controlled way.
+• No. The charring technique only works on fresh herbs — dried herbs have no moisture and will simply burn rather than char.
 Fresh is essential here.

-• This version keeps on the shelf — not in the fridge — for several weeks and improves over time.
-Keep it in a clean sealed jar and ensure the herbs are fully submerged in the oil.
+• This version can be kept for several weeks, up to a year and beyond, on a shelf — not in the fridge or freezer — and improves over time.
+Keep it in a clean sealed jar and ensure the herbs are fully submerged in extra virgin olive oil.

 • It goes on almost anything.
 Steak and other barbecued meats are the classic pairing.
 It also works well on roasted vegetables, grilled fish, crusty bread, and eggs.
-Add lemon juice when serving with pork.
+Add touch of lemon juice if serving with pork.

 • What is Quebracho charcoal?

-• Quebracho is a South American hardwood used traditionally in Argentine and Brazilian fire cooking.
-It burns hotter and longer than most standard charcoal and adds its own subtle flavour.
+• Quebracho (white holm oak) is a South American hardwood, typically from Paraguay, and is used traditionally in Argentine and Brazilian open fire cooking.
+It's 100% completely natural and we use a sustainable version at the cookery school.
+It burns hotter and longer than most standard European charcoal and adds its own subtle mild smokey flavour.
 It's available from specialist BBQ suppliers in Ireland.

 • Is this the same chimichurri served at Dublin Cookery School?